 What is Provenance?

 Provenance is an artwork’s history of ownership – who has owned the work and when.
-A complete provenance should account for a work’s whereabouts from the time it left the artist’s hands through the present day.
-It may be just a list of owners, or it may also include information about how and when it changed hands (gallery or auction sale, donation, inheritance, etc.).
+Think of it as the artwork’s pedigree or life story.
+Ideally, a complete provenance should tell us everyone who has owned an artwork from the time it left the artist’s hands through the present day, including how and when it changed hands (auctions, inheritances, and so on).
+For artworks with any kind of age, however, the provenance is rarely so comprehensive.

 Why is Provenance Important?

-A solid provenance suggests that everything is alright with the art – that it is genuine, and that its past ownership has been honest.
-If you know where an artwork’s has been at all times since it was finished, you can be reasonably certain that it is genuine.
-Not completely, of course, since provenance itself is sometimes faked.
-Similarly, objects with gaps in their provenance may have be stolen at some point.
+More importantly, a solid provenance also gives us some level of reassurance that an artwork is neither a fake nor stolen property.
+If you know where an artwork has been at all times since it was finished, you can be reasonably certain that it is genuine.
+(Of course, provenance itself can sometimes be fake.)
+Similarly, objects with gaps in their provenance may have been stolen at some point.
 Be particularly suspicious of works whose World War Two-era provenance is missing or questionable.

 With all of that being said, unclear provenance doesn’t necessarily mean that a work was forged or stolen.
 The art market doesn’t have a history of being particularly transparent, though it’s recently come under pressure to become more so.
 Many sellers want to remain anonymous, often to hide the financial difficulties that motivated them to sell.
 Consequently, it’s very common to find “private collection” without any name listed as an owner in the provenance.
 That’s not very helpful, but it doesn’t have to be a sign that something is wrong.